A rotator cuff injury is inflammation or damage to the muscles and tendons in your shoulder.

 There are some things that increase the likelihood of you getting a rotator cuff injury, including the following.

 Your GP will ask about your symptoms and examine you.
-He or she may ask about your medical history and any activities that may be causing your condition.
+They may ask about your medical history and any activities that may be causing your condition.

-You may be referred for further tests so that your GP can look at your shoulder in more detail.
+Your GP may refer you to an orthopaedic surgeon, a sports physician or a hospital clinic for tests to look at your shoulder.
 This may include one or more of the following tests.

 Treatment of a rotator cuff injury depends on the type of injury you have and how severe it is.